 * Algebraic: two methods, in one method if I apply conservation of momentum without thinking exactly what its doing, I get Snell’s law, 2nd method: the one I am doing here: (kx + wt = k’x’ + w’t’); I get v/v’ = x/x’.
 Where x, x’ being physical location of the wave, give the distance light is traveling in two cases, original ray vs refracted ray, but how to go from there.

 The idea of mine is to show that energy conservation is a natural idea built into refraction, because this is the condition that gives a particular speed given a particular angle of path of light.

-Just realized how this is so when I was trying to understand the refraction of light as a process that involves classical, relativistic (new classical) and quantum mechanical ideas.
+I just realized how this is so, when I was trying to understand the refraction of light as a process that involves classical, relativistic (new classical) and quantum mechanical ideas.

-Think this: if Alpha = A+B+C+D etc then by realizing that A, B and C are equivalents one must simply be zero and must not be included in the denominator in order to make our theory consistent. eg Photon has no mass. (wrong to say rest mass, just no mass, when it has it only has energy and mass and energy are equivalents given to the right unit-dimension and if A=mass and B=energy we must see that A does never come in the denominator simply because its zero, so there are two distinct forms of energy as Physics has been formulated, one is mass and the other is other forms of energy which are again equivalents among each other)
+Think this: if Alpha = A+B+C+D etc then by realizing that A, B and C are equivalents one must simply be zero and must not be included in the denominator in order to make our theory consistent. eg Photon has no mass.
+It is wrong to say rest mass of photon, just no mass, when it has it only has energy and mass and energy are equivalents given to the right unit-dimension and if A=mass and B=energy we must see that A does never come in the denominator simply because its zero, so there are two distinct forms of energy as Physics has been formulated, one is mass and the other is other forms of energy which are again equivalents among each other.